kingparra/hpfp/18_-_monad/notes.rst

 * A value.
 * About strictness.

+There are commutative monads that do not order actions.

-The ``Monad`` typeclass is generilized structure manipulation with some laws to make it sensible.
+The ``Monad`` typeclass is generalized structure manipulation with some laws to make it sensible.
 Just like ``Functor`` and ``Applicative``.

 Monad also lifts!